christinefeng/design-tools/_aframe/part05.md

 For Argon-aframe in particular, there are two ways that you can attach eventListeners to your objects: either directly to a single object or through a component (which can be used for multiple objects).

-Let's look again at the code for the sphere from Lesson 4.
+Let's look again at the code for the sphere from [lesson 4](http://argonjs.io/design-tools/aframe/part04/).

 {% highlight html %}